lhqqq/lhqqq.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a first-year PhD student in Computer Science at the University of Texas at Arlington, advised by [Prof. Junzhou Huang](https://ranger.uta.edu/~huang/) in the SMILE Lab.
-My work focuses on **biometrics (iris/sclera)**, **deepfake detection**, and **medical image analysis**.
+My current work focuses on **medical AI**, **biometrics**, and **large language models (LLMs)**.
 I won the IJCB 2023 [Best Student Paper Award](https://ijcb2023.ieee-biometrics.org/award-winners/) and the [8th Sclera Segmentation and Recognition Benchmarking Competition (SSRBC 2023)](https://sites.google.com/hyderabad.bits-pilani.ac.in/ssrbc2023/home?pli=1).

 <div class="btn-bar">
   <a class="btn btn--info" href="mailto:Haiqing.Li1998@outlook.com">Email</a>